 It’s one thing to oppose pipelines and continued use of fossil fuels, but there is little as effective as a boycott of the key product.
 This is certainly not a new idea.
 (I don’t do Facebook.
 See this 2001 article … Continue reading

-(At the site of the West Roxbury, MA, Spectra/Algonquin explosive pipeline) Cry out!
+(Updated 14th September 2018) (At the site of the West Roxbury, MA, Spectra/Algonquin explosive pipeline) Cry out!
 Cry out!
-Wail in lamentation for all that climate change has wrought … And will wreak upon the children and grandchildren, upon the poor and the disenfranchised, … Continue reading
+Wail in lamentation for all that climate change has wrought … And will wreak upon the children and grandchildren, upon the … Continue reading

 Dan Dolan of the Massachusetts Power Generators association wrote an op-ed lauding the Salem Harbor Power Station, an explosive methane-powered monstrosity located just 16 feet above sea level, and built with the implicit assumption sea level rise in Salem will … Continue reading